 Changes in natural gas, NGL and condensate prices and the terms of our processing arrangements have a direct impact on our generation and use of cash from operations due to their impact on net income, along with the resulting changes in working capital.
-We have mitigated a portion of our anticipated commodity price risk associated with the equity volumes from our gathering and processing activities through 2017 with fixed price commodity swaps.
+We have mitigated a portion of our anticipated commodity price risk associated with the equity volumes from our gathering and processing activities through 2017 with fixed price commodity swaps, with the majority of our positions settling through the first quarter of 2016.
 For additional information regarding our derivative activities, please read Item 7A.
 "Quantitative and Qualitative Disclosures about Market Risk" contained herein.

-The counterparties to certain of our commodity swap contracts are investment-grade rated financial institutions.
+The counterparties to the majority of our commodity swap contracts are investment-grade rated financial institutions.
 Under these contracts, we may be required to provide collateral to the counterparties in the event that our potential payment exposure exceeds a predetermined collateral threshold.
 Collateral thresholds are set by us and each counterparty, as applicable, in the master contract that governs our financial transactions based on our and the counterparty's assessment of creditworthiness.
-The assessment of our position with respect to the collateral thresholds are determined on a counterparty basis, and are impacted by the representative forward price curves and notional quantities under our swap contracts.
+The assessment of our position with respect to the collateral thresholds are determined on a counterparty by counterparty basis, and are impacted by the representative forward price curves and notional quantities under our swap contracts.
 Due to the interrelation between the representative crude oil and natural gas forward price curves, it is not practical to determine a pricing point at which our swap contracts will meet the collateral thresholds as we may transact multiple commodities with the same counterparty.
 Depending on daily commodity prices, the amount of collateral posted can go up or down on a daily basis.
-The counterparty to a majority of our remaining commodity swaps contracts is DCP Midstream, LLC.